Onehand-Coding/onehand-coding-content/README.md

 All runnable scripts are located in the `src/onehand_coding_content/content/` directory.

-To run a script, use the `uv run content` command followed by the script's filename.
+To run a script, use the `uv run content` command followed by the script's filename, `list` to list all available scripts, `choose` to choose a script to run.

 ### Examples: